wolfSSL/wolfBoot/docs/HAL.md

 In order to run wolfBoot on a target microcontroller, an implementation of the HAL must be provided.

-The HAL only purposes are allowing write/erase operations from the bootloader and the application initiating the firmware upgrade through the application library, and ensuring that the MCU is running at full speed during boot, to optimize the verification of the signatures.
+The HAL's purpose is to allow write/erase operations from the bootloader and the application initiating the firmware upgrade through the application library, and ensuring that the MCU is running at full speed during boot (to optimize the verification of the signatures).

 The implementation of the hardware-specific calls for each platform are grouped in a single c file in the [hal](../hal) directory.

 The directory also contains a platform-specific linker script for each supported MCU,
 with the same name and the `.ld` extension.
 This is used to link the bootloader's firmware on the specific hardware, exporting all the necessary symbols for flash and RAM boundaries.